 - A Hubble survey in Taurus has uncovered a 5-10 MJup companion to a 25 MJup brown dwarf (0.1" = 15 AU).
 This pair appears to be part of a quadruple system, and the hierarchical configuration of that system suggests that the fragmentation of molecular cloud cores can produce companions below 10 MJup.

 Older, very cool brown dwarfs represent valuable laboratories for studying planetary atmospheres.
-I have searched for cool brown dwarfs as companions to nearby stars with the Spitzer Space Telescope, resulting in:
+I have searched for cool brown dwarfs in the neighborhood of the Sun with the Spitzer Space Telescope and the Wide-field Infrared Survey Explorer, resulting in:

 - The discovery of the first substellar companion directly imaged around a star that is known to harbor a close-in planet from radial velocity surveys.